Margaret Hutton

-Margaret Hutton (née Goe; August 19, 1727 – c1797) was an early settler colonist in southwestern Pennsylvania and the largest enslaver in the state at the time of the first federal census.
+Margaret Hutton (née Goe; August 19, 1727 – c1797) was an early settler colonist in southwestern Pennsylvania and the largest enslaver in the state at the time of the first federal census in 1790.
 Hutton registered nine people as lifetime slaves in 1780 and sixteen children as term slaves between 1788 and her death in 1797.
+The 1790 census identified twenty-four enslaved people in her household.
 Her 1795 last will and testament identified twenty-six enslaved people by name.
 All told, Hutton enslaved at least thirty-six people during her lifetime.

 Early life and family

-Margaret Goe was born on August 19, 1727 in Prince George's County, Maryland, to William Goe and Mary Boyd.
+Margaret Goe was born on August 19, 1727, in Prince George's County, Maryland, to William Goe and Mary Boyd.
 She married Richard Hutton and the couple had a daughter they named Mary.
 When Richard died in 1772, he bequeathed to Mary a boy named Edward Simpson and a girl named Hannah.
 When Mary Hutton married Hezekiah Magruder, Mary and Edward became his property under the law of coverture.

 The Goes, Huttons, and Magruders moved to southwestern Pennsylvania in 1773, settling near Redstone Creek in what is now Fayette County along with between twenty and thirty enslaved people they brought from Maryland.
 The death of Margaret's husband, followed by her son-in-law in 1787, left Hutton one of the wealthiest women in the region, as she inherited land and enslaved people from both men.